HanjingWang/Heavy-tailed-Data-in-Finance/README.md

 2. Debuged the code and recompute the geometric median for the 5 stocks.
 Visualized them yearly and monthly.
 3. Modified the plot of computing the median error for different sample size and different number of partitions.
 Make permutations for each step.

+12/4 - 12/11:

+1. Updated the visualizations for geometric medians of 5 stocks monthly.
+2. Updated the visualizations for computing the mean error for different sample size and different number of partitions.
+Change median error to mean error.
+Change y-axis to persentitle of the movement from the global mean.